Detroit Pistons owner Tom Gores discusses what appear to be imminent changes to his team’s front office

 The Detroit Pistons, built to make the 2014 playoffs, have lost 15 of 18.
-They've lost 15 of 18 in the wake of interim head coach John Loyer's successful debut win over the San Antonio Spurs, they've tumbled 6 1/2 games out of what is a rather embarrassing Eastern Conference playoff bracket, and the worst aspect of all of this is the way Detroit is going about its losing ways.
-It’s true the team has played worse since former head coach Maurice Cheeks was fired just past the halfway point of his first season in Detroit, but the squad doesn't look a whole hell of a lot different as it spirals to a miserable end.
+They’ve lost 15 of 18 in the wake of interim head coach John Loyer’s successful debut win over the San Antonio Spurs, they’ve tumbled six and a half games out of what is a rather embarrassing Eastern Conference playoff bracket, and the worst aspect of all of this is the way Detroit is going about its losing ways.
+It’s true that the team has played worse since former head coach Maurice Cheeks was fired just past the halfway point of his first season in Detroit, but the squad doesn’t look a whole hell of a lot different as it spirals to a miserable end.

 Q: Why the sudden termination of Cheeks?

 Gores: “It was the right thing to do.
 I feel good about it.
 It’s a very young team so we have to put them in a position to do well as much as possible.
 I felt they were not in a position to grow as much as possible so I feel good about it.”

 Q: Has the team responded the way you hoped it would to the move?
 (The Pistons are 4-15 since the firing).

 Gores: “The team is better than their record.
 They just are.
 They’re better than their record so I wouldn’t say they didn’t respond.
 They’re doing their best right now.
 I believe in these guys.
 I believe in this team.”